Henry D. Moyle: Apostle and member of the First Presidency

 Moyle was ordained an apostle and member of the Quorum of the Twelve Apostles on April 10, 1947.
 Moyle served as Second Counselor in the First Presidency to church president David O. McKay from June 12, 1959, to October 12, 1961, when he was called as First Counselor.
 He was First Counselor in the First Presidency until his death.

 Moyle was a successful cattleman and originated the idea of the church establishing a cattle ranch in Florida.
 He was convinced that Florida's climate would prove ideal for raising cattle, as the key to success in that industry is growing grass.
 The church bought the original 54000 acre tract in 1950, and over 50 years, the ranch grew to more than 312000 acre.
-Deseret Cattle and Citrus Ranch, which is east of Orlando, is today the world's largest beef ranch, and the land is worth an estimated $858 million.
+Deseret Cattle and Citrus Ranch, which is southeast of Orlando, is today the world's largest beef ranch, and the land is worth an estimated $858 million.

 Moyle spearheaded much of the church's building program in the early 1960s.
 He believed that the Church Office Building, the headquarters of the LDS Church, should have been twice its size.
 He was also convinced that by building larger meetinghouses, the church would attract more converts.
 Moyle convinced McKay not to publish an account of church spending as was customary in order to hide the extent of the budget deficit caused by spending on buildings.
 By 1962, the deficit had reach $32 million.
 His optimistic building programs placed a considerable financial strain upon the church and McKay eventually relieved Moyle from many of his administrative responsibilities.

 The controversial "baseball baptism" program was Moyle's idea to increase baptisms in order to fill the church meetinghouses.
 Missionaries would encourage young men to join sports leagues and used baptism as a prerequisite.
 Under this approach, large numbers of young men were baptized but very few were ever active in the church.
 The rush to baptize was accompanied with the establishment of baptism quotas for missionaries and memorized missionary discussions which were to be delivered verbatim to potential converts.
 The rest of the apostles were largely opposed to these changes, which led to Moyle being relieved of his responsibilities in the missionary department.

 Moyle died of heart disease in Deer Park, Florida, aged 74, and was buried at Salt Lake City Cemetery.